romeOz/rock-validate/README.md

 Demo & Tests
 -------------------

-Use a specially prepared environment (Vagrant + Ansible) with preinstalled and configured storages.
+Use a specially prepared environment (Vagrant + Ansible).

 ###Out of the box: